blueOctorok/resume-wallet/docs/PROJECT_ROADMAP.md

 1. **Remove the deployment component** from the UI
 2. **You deploy the contract once** using standard wallet
 3. **Update the app to use the deployed contract address**
-4. **Keep Base Account SDK for user authentication and transactions**
+4. **Keep Alchemy Smart Wallets for user authentication and transactions**

 ### **Why We Got Confused:**

-- **Got caught up in Base Account SDK hype** and assumed it could do everything
+- **Got caught up in deployment complexity** and assumed users needed to deploy
 - **Ignored the obvious**: Smart contracts are deployed once, used by many
 - **Overcomplicated the architecture** when the standard approach works fine
 - **Spent hours fighting "Request rejected" errors** instead of stepping back